 There are a lot more entrepreneurs today than ever and a number of circumstances have led to the rise.
 One of such is high unemployment rate and others like the want to be independent and free of control, be able to innovate and more, leads one to take that route.

-With this, we see new businesses coming up on a daily basis and almost everyone is now a founder or CEO of some venture or organisation.
+With this, we see new businesses coming up on a daily basis and almost everyone is now Mr/Mrs CEO of some venture or organisation.
 The word startup gets tossed around at almost any given occasion.
 So how are you able to tell if that new venture is a startup or an SME?

-Before I go ahead, you should know that a startup generally is a newly established business thus, all new businesses are startups, but here, we’ll look at ‘startup’ not as a type of business, but a stage of development of a business.
+Before I go ahead, you should know that a startup generally is a newly established business thus, all new businesses are startups, but here, I’m looking at the word ‘startup’ not as a type of business, but a stage of development of a business.

 Here are few clues that can help you tell if you are a startup or an SME.